MicrosoftDocs/Contribute/Contribute/how-to-write-use-markdown.md

 For more information on linking, see:

 - The [Markdown syntax guide](https://daringfireball.net/projects/markdown/syntax#link) for details on Markdown's base linking support.
-- The [Links](how-to-write-links.md) section of this guide for details on additional linking syntax that DFM provides.
+- The [Links](how-to-write-links.md) section of this guide for details on additional linking syntax that Markdig provides.

 ### Code snippets